fblecha/go-power_of_10-rules-for-developing-safety-critical-code/README.md

 > "Restrict all code to very simple control flow constructs -- do not use goto statements, setjmp or longjmp constructs,
 > and direct or indirect recursion."

+Go's take on Rule 1:
+* Go actually has a [goto statement](http://golang.org/ref/spec#Goto_statements), but using it is unusual.
+According to this rule, it should actively be avoided.
+* Go supports recursion, but again *by rule* it should be avoided.
+[Arden Labs](http://www.goinggo.net/2013/09/recursion-and-tail-calls-in-go_26.html) has a good writeup on it:

+> When we say that Go does not optimize for recursion, we are talking about the fact that Go does not attempt to look at our
+> recursive functions and find ways to minimize stack growth.

 ### Rule 2: "All loops must have fixed bounds.
 This prevents runaway code."

 The original paper: